openshift/enhancements/enhancements/installer/nutanix-ahv-ipi.md

 - It will be assumed the customer utilizes a subnet configured with Nutanix IPAM or will provide a properly configured DHCP server that is available on the configured L2 network.

 - Nutanix does not provide networking services like DNS or load balancing.
-With this in mind, we require the ability to automate DNS and load balancing services internal to the cluster.
-A solution similar to the baremetal-networking enhancement can be utilized.
+With this in mind, we require the ability to automate DNS and load balancing services internal to the cluster and will leverage [on-prem infrastructure](https://github.com/openshift/machine-config-operator/tree/master/templates/common/on-prem).

+- Installer will target a Prism Central instance, but OpenShift cluster will be provisioned on a single Nutanix AOS cluster.

 ### Risks and Mitigations